Can I participate in research?

 Will insurance cover the cost of the test?

-As this is a new test for a rare disease, different insurance companies may or may not cover the cost of the test.
+As this test is for a rare disease, different insurance companies may or may not cover the cost of the test.

 Testing & Diagnosis